 There are plenty of reasons cyclists choose to wear compression socks.
 Studies show that your cycling performance can improve just by wearing them.
 Whether you’re a seasoned racer or a brand new cyclist, you’re likely familiar with the sore muscles and bodily fatigue that come with an extended period in the saddle: it’s a result of the building up of lactic acid in your muscles.
 This is where compression socks come in.

 Compression socks are made with graduated medical-grade compression technology, which is a specially constructed knit that’s tighter around the foot and ankle than it is around the calf.
 Having more pressure at the very bottom of your leg, which eases as it moves upwards, helps to promote blood circulation.
 Blood is encouraged to flow more efficiently from the lower extremities back up towards the heart and lungs, where it receives more oxygen.

-Compression socks also provide extra leg support, helping your muscles to recover after a hard workout, and enhanced comfort.
 Cycling-specific compression socks are designed to provide the perfect fit (with a designated left and right sock), and to keep your feet cool and dry with moisture-wicking and temperature-regulating materials.
 They also feature extra foot padding to help prevent blisters.

 How to choose cycling compression socks

 The most important to do before you buy cycling compression socks is to get an accurate measurement of your legs.
 Since the benefits come from the tightness of the socks in particular parts of your legs and feet, it’s crucial to get the correct fit.
 There are also different levels of compression to choose from, so that’s something else you need to think about.

 It’s worth bearing in mind that as with most elasticated clothing, compression socks eventually lose their elasticity and stop functioning properly, so it’s advised to replace them every four or five months.